elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 Sending the status as an event has the added benefit of giving us richer behaviour on top of the polling.
 It makes the state of the sidecar process observable.
-We could for example return a revision of the secrets the sidecar process has seen in the response to the health/status check and implement coordinated behaviour on top of that: e.g. do x only if all sidecars have seen secret revison y.
+We could for example return a revision of the secrets the sidecar process has seen in the response to the health/status check and implement coordinated behaviour on top of that: for example, do x only if all sidecars have seen secret revision y.

-* Good, because it does not use readiness/liveness probes that can provoke a container restart or a service inavailability
+* Good, because it does not use readiness/liveness probes that can provoke a container restart or a service unavailability
 * Good, because it can give us an aggregated view of all the sidecar healths
 * Good, because it makes the state of the sidecar process observable
 * Good, because it gives more options to react to failures